light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 ## Node titles

-In order to a node to appear as an element inside MCWW, it has to have a special title in this format: `<Label:category/tab:sortNumber> other args`.
+In order to a node to appear as an element inside MCWW, it has to have a special title in this simple format: `<Label:category[/tab]:sortNumber> other args`.
 Valid categories are: "prompt", "output", "important", "advanced" (or their plural forms).
 Some other components, accept additional properties after the title, for example min, max, step (for CFG in examples) is used to set a range and steps for Slider component.
 Examples:
 - `<Prompt:prompt:1>`
 - `<Image 1:prompt/Image 1:1>`
 - `<Image 2:prompt/Image 2:2>`